lstamaria/lstamaria.github.io/_posts/2019-03-16-how-to-start-postgis.md

 createdb
 ```

-2. Start the db and create a password for your user (since a lot of psql clients requires a password)
+Step 2.
+Start the db and create a password for your user (since a lot of psql clients requires a password)

 ```
 psql